spatie/laravel-medialibrary/docs/advanced-usage/moving-media.md

 Any conversions defined on `$anotherModel` will be performed.
 The `name` and the `custom_properties` will be transferred as well.

-## Coping media
+## Copying media

-You can copy media from one model with the `copy` method.
+You can aslo copy media from one model with the `copy` method.

 ```php
 $mediaItem = $model->getMedia()->first();

 $copiedMediaItem = $mediaItem->copy($anotherModel, 'new-collection', 's3');
 ```
-This will transferred `name` and the `custom_properties` keeping the media in the original model